lowRISC/opentitan/hw/ip/adc_ctrl/doc/dv/index.md

 #### Scoreboard
 The `adc_ctrl_scoreboard` is primarily used for end to end checking.
 It creates the following analysis ports to retrieve the data monitored by corresponding interface agents:
-* tl_[a_chan, d_chan, dir]_fifo_lc_ctrl_reg_block.analysis_export: Tile Link CSR reads/writes.
+* tl_[a_chan, d_chan, dir]_fifo_lc_ctrl_reg_block.analysis_export: TileLink CSR reads/writes.
-* m_adc_push_pull_fifo_[0,1,...].analysis_export: Transactions representing the ADC channel data Using data fron the Tile Link and ADC data streams a model within the scoreboard predicts the interrupt and wakeup line logic level at any point in the simulation.
+* m_adc_push_pull_fifo_[0,1,...].analysis_export: Transactions representing the ADC channel data Using data from the TileLink and ADC data streams a model within the scoreboard predicts the interrupt and wakeup line logic level at any point in the simulation.
 It also predicts various volatile register content.
 The scoreboard uses the predictions to compare against the RTL signals and register read data.